agiovannelli/CustomCompiler/README.md

 The code contained in this repository is in progress, with code generation only partially completed.

 Functional Criteria:
-  Scanner
+  Scanner,
-  Parser
+  Parser,
-  Semantic Analysis
+  Semantic Analysis,
-  Code Generation
+  Code Generation,
   Runtime System